Graduate Assistantship Opportunities for 2016-2017Graduate Assistant Residence Hall Director

 The GARHD is a live in position responsible for assistance with the administration and operation of a residential community.
 GARHDs are expected to enhance the living environment of the residence hall through staff and student development, resident outreach, community building, attention to facilities, and administrative organization including staff supervision.
 GARHDs manage small residence halls or assist with managing large halls.
 View Graduate Assistant Residence Hall Director job description

-GENERAL RESPONSIBILITIES:Graduate Assistant for Fraternity and Sorority Life
+GENERAL RESPONSIBILITIES:Graduate Assistant for Staff and Community Development

 This position will strengthen your leadership and mentoring skills through your work with undergraduate student mentors (Community Mentors) overseeing Residential Learning Communities